Lightstreamer/Lightstreamer-example-Chat-adapter-node/README.md

 This project is a [Node.js](http://nodejs.org/) port of the [Lightstreamer - Basic Chat Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Chat-adapter-java), and contains the source code and all the resources needed to deploy on a Node.js instance the Remote Adapters for the "Hello World" Tutorial.

-As example of a client using this adapter, you may refer to the [Basic Chat Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-chat-client-javascript) and view the corresponding [Live Demo](http://demos.lightstreamer.com/ChatDemo/).
+As an example of a client using this adapter, you may refer to the [Basic Chat Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-chat-client-javascript) and view the corresponding [Live Demo](http://demos.lightstreamer.com/ChatDemo/).

 ## Details

 This project shows the use of DataProvider and MetadataProvider classes provided in the [Lightstreamer SDK for Node Adapters](https://github.com/Weswit/Lightstreamer-lib-node-adapter).
-For more detail, see [Node.js Interfaces](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-node#nodejs-interfaces) in [Lightstreamer - "Hello World" Tutorial - Node.js Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-node)
+For more details, see [Node.js Interfaces](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-node#nodejs-interfaces) in [Lightstreamer - "Hello World" Tutorial - Node.js Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-node)

 ### Dig the Code